Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: The XXZ model with (quasi-)random fields

 \subsection{Interacting case}

-With the results we have established in the non-interacting non-localized and localized cases, we can now look at the interacting isotropic Heisenberg (XXX) model, i.e., the Hamiltonian \eqref{Ham} with $\Delta=1$.
+After having checked the analytical results derived in Sec.~\ref{Sec_general} and Sec.~\ref{localization} for the non-interacting non-localized and localized cases, we can now look at the interacting isotropic Heisenberg (XXX) model, i.e., the Hamiltonian \eqref{Ham} with $\Delta=1$.
 A fundamental general difference in interacting as compared to non-interacting models is that one-body operators do not remain one-body operators when commuted with the Hamiltonian.
 This leads to a qualitatively different phenomenology in the operator growth with exponentially many more terms and paths.